-Genetic mutation could be behind ‘aggressive’ hormone-driven ovarian cancer
+Genetic mutation linked to ‘aggressive’ hormone-driven ovarian cancer

 A new study has identified a genetic mutation that could be linked to an aggressive type of ovarian cancer driven by hormones.